Stock Checker

 You can use the links below to shop for your favourite sim racing products, or for any products that we may have recommended.
 These links are affiliate links, and will earn us a small commission, with no additional cost for you.

-Both the Heusinkveld sequential shifter and the Fanatec ClubSport SQ v1.5 Shifter are among the best you can purchase in 2023.
+Both the Heusinkveld sequential shifter and the Fanatec ClubSport SQ v1.5 Shifter are among the best you can purchase.

 On console, you should opt for the Thrustmaster TSS or TH8A shifters for the best compatibility with Thrustmaster racing wheels.